Banditpro15/Deploy-ZCT/README.md

 Access Remix IDE in your web browser: https://remix.ethereum.org/
 2. Create the Smart Contract
 In the left-hand file explorer pane, create a new file named HelloWorld.sol.
-Paste the following Solidity code into the file
+Paste the following Solidity code into the file.

 pragma solidity ^0.8.0;